 Where the analogy works

-Bitcoin's fixed supply of 21 million coins is, in some ways, a stricter form of scarcity than gold's.
-Gold's supply increases by ~1.5% per year and could increase faster if technology improves or new deposits are discovered.
-Bitcoin's supply schedule is immutable, enforced by code, verified by thousands of nodes, and secured by the most powerful computing network on earth.
+Bitcoin's fixed supply of 21 million coins is a stricter form of scarcity than gold's ~1.5% annual supply growth.
+Gold's supply could grow faster if technology improves or new deposits appear.
+Bitcoin's supply schedule is immutable, enforced by code, verified by thousands of nodes, and backed by the most powerful computing network on earth.

 Where the analogy breaks down

-Gold has physical utility beyond its monetary role.
-It's used in electronics, dentistry, aerospace, and jewelry.
-This industrial demand creates a baseline value even in a world where no one views gold as money.
+Gold has physical utility beyond money.
+Electronics, dentistry, aerospace, and jewelry all create industrial demand that supports a baseline value even if nobody viewed gold as money.
 Bitcoin has no industrial use.
-Its value is entirely derived from its monetary properties and network effects.
-This makes Bitcoin either more pure as a monetary asset or more fragile depending on your philosophical starting point.
+Its value rests entirely on monetary properties and network effects.
+You can read that as purity or fragility depending on where you start.

 The convergence thesis